-20. Unless otherwise agreed to by the Site Coordinators, Work Respondent shall notify Ohio EPA not less than fifteen (15) days in advance of all sample collection activity.
+- 20. Unless otherwise agreed to by the Site Coordinators, Work Respondent shall notify Ohio EPA not less than fifteen (15) days in advance of all sample collection activity.
 Upon request, Work Respondent shall allow split and/or duplicate samples to be taken by Ohio EPA or its designated contractor.
 Ohio EPA shall also have the right to take any additional samples it deems necessary.
 Upon request, Ohio EPA shall allow Work Respondent to take split and/or duplicate samples of any samples Ohio EPA takes as part of its oversight of Work Respondent's implementation of the Work.
-Unless such samples are taken on an emergency basis, Ohio EPA shall make reasonable efforts to provide three (3) working days notice of such sampling to allow Work Respondent shall make reasonable efforts to inform the Ohio EPA Site Coordinator as soon as practicable.

-21. Within seven (7) days of Work Respondent's receipt of a request by Ohio EPA, Work Respondent shall electronically submit to Ohio EPA copies of the results of all sampling and/or tests or other data, including raw data and original laboratory reports, generated by or on behalf of Work Respondent with respect to OU15 and/or the implementation of these Orders.
+Unless such samples are taken on an emergency basis, Ohio EPA shall make reasonable efforts to provide three (3) working days notice of such sampling to allow Work Respondent to participate as indicated.
+In the event of an emergency sampling event, Work Respondent shall make reasonable efforts to inform the Ohio EPA Site Coordinator as soon as practicable. - 21.
+Within seven (7) days of Work Respondent's receipt of a request by Ohio EPA, Work Respondents shall electronically submit to Ohio EPA copies of the results of all sampling and/or tests or other data, including raw data and original laboratory reports, generated by or on behalf of Work Respondent with respect to OU3 and/or the implementation of these Orders.
 An electronic copy shall also be provided in a format approved by Ohio EPA.
 Work Respondent may submit to Ohio EPA any interpretive reports and written explanations concerning the raw data and original laboratory reports.
 Such interpretive reports and written explanations shall not be submitted in lieu of original laboratory reports and raw data.
 Should Work Respondent subsequently discover an error in any report or raw data, Work Respondent shall promptly notify Ohio EPA of such discovery and provide the correct information.